Xeckt/gofactory/README.md

 GoFactory is a (planned) cli tool to interact with your Satisfactory dedicated server, locally or remotely via API.

+The code will be modularised into two parts - the API client library, and the CLI tool itself.

 ## Roadmap

 - [ ] Full integration with the Satisfactory v1 API